moravsky/ad-composer/README.md

 # Ad Composer

 Ad Composer is a full-stack application for personalizing landing pages using AI.
-It uses Django with REST Framework for both the web interface and API, integrated with OpenAI.
+It uses Django with REST Framework for both the web interface and API, integrated with OpenAI and Temporal for workflow orchestration.

 ## Demo
 ### Generic Peronsalization